 5. What steps can you take today towards pursuing your dreams?

 When you set a goal, it is important to do something and take action towards that goal as soon as possible.
 The action does not need to be a big step, just something small that helps you commence the goal.

 Don’t defer starting your goal till tomorrow.
 Your dream is your dream, and small actions lead to big results.

 - Learn the power of stacking habits to turn your dream into reality.
 If for example, one of your goals is to drink more water, start today by downloading an app on your phone to remind you to drink water.

 - Set up supports and systems around you to instantly translate your intentions into action.

 - Achieve your goals by creating successful habits.

-- Measure your progress by using a habit tracker to track your routines, your wins, your habits or write in a journal.
+- Measure your progress by using a habit tracker to track your routines, your wins, and your habits or write in a journal.
 Writing and tracking are key self-development strategies that can aid with goal achievement.